obsidiansystems/ledger-app-tezos/test/README.md

 else the `./test/run-flextesa-tests.sh` script will not work

 #### Hacking on the tests
+##### Thunks
+The flextesa-dev repo is stored in an [obelisk](https://github.com/obsidiansystems/obelisk) thunk.
+To hack on the repo, install the obelisk command line app, and run `ob thunk unpack nix/flextesa-dev`.
+This will fetch the repo so that you can hack on it.
+When you have committed changes to that repo and pushed them upstream, simply run `ob thunk pack nix/flextesa-dev` to pack the repo into thunk form

+##### Setup
 I have found that the best way to hack on the tests involve some sort of environement such as the following
 ```
  cd nix/dep/flextesa-dev